ropensci/rperseus/README.md

   map_df(get_perseus_text)
 ```

-Here's how to retrieve the full greek text from Sophocles' underrated *Philoctetes* and unleash the `tidytext` toolkit:
+And here's how to retrieve the Greek text from Sophocles' underrated *Philoctetes* before unleashing the `tidytext` toolkit:

 ``` r
 library(tidytext)